MicrosoftDocs/visualstudio-docs/mac/set-startup-projects.md

    ![Select Set Startup Projects](media/startup-proj-ctx-menu.png)

 3. The **Create Solution Run Configuration** dialog box opens.
 This dialog box allows you to create a new named Solution Run Configuration for your solution.
-You can give use name you like.
+You can use any name you like.
 The default name is `Multiple Projects`.

    ![Create Solution Run Configuration dialog box](media/create-sln-run-config.png)